simonhaenisch/md-to-pdf/readme.md

 ## Update

 If you already cloned this repository before, you can simply do a `git pull` to pull the latest changes in from the master branch.
-You don't need to re-install the package (because NPM 5+ uses symlinks, at least on Unix systems), unless there have been changes to packages.
+Unless there have been changes to packages, you don't need to re-install the package (because NPM 5+ uses symlinks, at least on Unix systems).

 ## Usage